 An alternate form of business occasionally used is the cooperative.
 Except in the case of agricultural cooperatives, which are governed by extensive statutory provisions, the term "cooperative" simply denotes a manner of doing business rather than a distinct organizational form.
-In this respect, a "cooperative" is similar to a joint venture.
-There are no separate Delaware statutes governing, defining or regulating non-agricultural cooperatives.
-Such cooperatives tend to be formed as membership corporations, a structure that facilitates the timely distribution of any profits as patronage dividends or refunds.
+In this respect, a cooperative is similar to a joint venture.
+There are no separate Delaware statutes governing, defining, or regulating nonagricultural cooperatives.
+Such cooperatives tend to be formed as nonstock corporations, a structure that facilitates the timely distribution of any profits as patronage dividends or refunds.
 Cooperatives are sometimes organized among otherwise independent businesses to effect cost savings or streamline administrative tasks.
-For example, businesses may form marketing cooperatives, purchasing cooperatives, cooperatives to handle substantially similar administrative processing functions or for other similar reasons.
+For example, businesses may form marketing cooperatives, purchasing cooperatives, cooperatives to handle substantially similar administrative processing functions, or other similar cooperatives.
 Anti-trust considerations must always be kept in mind in considering business cooperatives.

-Except in the case of cooperatives for specific purposes organized and operated in conformity with specific federal income-tax rules and limitations, the income-tax treatment of a cooperative entity depends upon the form of entity employed, be it corporation, partnership, trust or other type of entity.
+Except in the case of cooperatives for specific purposes organized and operated in conformity with specific federal income tax rules and limitations, the income tax treatment of a cooperative entity depends upon the form of entity employed, be it corporation, partnership, trust, or other type of entity.

-VII.
 SOLE PROPRIETORSHIPS

 A sole proprietorship is the simplest form of business enterprise, consisting of a single proprietor conducting business as an individual.
 A sole proprietorship has no legal existence apart from its owner.
-No documents are necessary for the formation of a sole proprietorship, although if the business is conducted under a trade or fictitious name, that name will need to be registered, and business licenses may need to be obtained.
+No documents are necessary for the formation of a sole proprietorship, although if the business is conducted under a trade or fictitious name, that name will need to be registered and business licenses may need to be obtained.
+(See Chapter Three, "Trade Regulation - Business Name Registration.")